eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/22-ensure-text-fields-don't-get-covered-by-the-on-screen-keyboard.md

 When focusing an input the onscreen keyboard is automatically displayed.
 If this does not open in the simulator, it can be toggled from the developer menu - `cmd + d` or `cmd + m` on macOS and `ctrl + m` on Windows.

-The onscreen keyboard can cover the page content.
+👍The onscreen keyboard can cover the page content.
 To fix this we can install the `<KeyboardAwareScrollView />` component from NPM.

 ```bash
 npm i react-native-keyboard-aware-scrollview
 ```

-This can be used to wrap each screen to ensure the keyboard does not hide page content.
+👍This can be used to wrap each screen to ensure the keyboard does not hide page content.

 ```jsx
 render() {